Ås, Trøndelag

-Ås is the administrative center of the municipality of Tydal in Trøndelag county, Norway.
+Ås is the administrative center of Tydal Municipality in Trøndelag county, Norway.
 The village is located along the Nea River, about 1 km southwest of the village of Østby.
-Most of the residents of Tydal municipality live in or around the village of Ås.

-The village is about 5 km east of Tydal Church.
+Most of the residents of Tydal Municipality live in or around the village of Ås.
+The village is about 5 km east of Aungrenda, where Tydal Church is located.
 The village has some small industries, especially wood products.
 There are also some sporting facilities in Ås.